seriousvic/COP4331-002-Group2/README.md

 ## Overview

 This Java Shopping Cart application is a simple application that allows customers to browse products, add them to the shopping cart, and proceed to checkout.
-Sellers can manage the inventory, update product details, and view financial summaries.
+Sellers can manage their inventory, update product details, and view their financial summaries.

 ## Features